 - From the perspective of an award-winning PR and communications company focused on storytelling

-We will also be reviewing brand strategy from the simplest concept to the more extensive approach of market differentiation, including both digital and traditional methods.
+We also be reviewed brand strategy from the simplest concept to the more extensive approach of market differentiation, including both digital and traditional methods.

 Anne Barkin, Founder and Project Manager, Photo-Letter